Gofnax/Glem_Language/README.md

 a lexer, a parser, and an interpreter that allow us define a new<br>
 (small) programming language we call Glem.<br>

-The interpreter can be used in two methods:<br>
+The interpreter can be used in two methods:
 1. Interactive mode (REPL): the user can execute commands one line<br>
 at a time and see the result of each line immediately after execution.<br>
 2. Full program mode: code files in Glem have the .lambda suffix.
 The<br>